ivgnk/Math-on-Python/README.md

 **https://docs.scikit-tda.org/en/latest/** - Topological Data Analysis Python libraries intended for non-topologists
 **https://regina-normal.github.io/** -  tool for studying low-dimensional topology
 **https://github.com/sigma-py** - collection of Python libraries and command-line tools for mathematical applications
+https://snappy.computop.org - studying the topology and geometry of 3-manifolds, with a focus on hyperbolic structures

 ## testing the operation of functions from scipy.optimize
 ![#ff0000](https://placehold.co/15x15/ff0000/ff0000.png) **Testing of optimization functions is necessary